Liverpool Football League

 The Liverpool Football League is a football competition based in Merseyside, England.
 It was founded in 1923 as Liverpool Old Boys Amateur League by a group of former players from Liverpool FC.

 The league initially had just four clubs, but it has since grown to become one of the largest amateur football leagues in Merseyside.
 The league has been home to some notable players over the years, including Bill Shankly, Bob Paisley, and Kenny Dalglish.

-After running for 100 years (1923-2023),the league was relaunched in 2024 as The Liverpool Football league.
+After running for 100 years (1923-2023), the league was relaunched in 2024 as The Liverpool Football league.

-The league is at Level 14-17 of English football league system pyramid, and operates four divisions; the Premier Division, the Championship Division, the League One Division and the League Two Division.
+The league operates four divisions; the Premier Division, the Championship Division, the League One Division and the League Two Division.

 The league has six knockout cup competitions: